BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 • Controls network traffic, timings, server responses, and function behavior.

-• Accesses a dashboard service to enhance test performance.
+• Integrates with a dashboard service for test insights.

 📚 Read More: Katalon vs Cypress: A Detailed Comparison